ros2/ros2_documentation/source/Get-Started/Installation/Alternatives/macOS-Development-Setup.rst

 Disable System Integrity Protection (SIP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-macOS havs System Integrity Protection enabled by default.
+macOS has System Integrity Protection enabled by default, which prevents processes from inheriting dynamic linker environment variables, such as ``DYLD_LIBRARY_PATH``.
-So that SIP doesn't prevent processes from inheriting dynamic linker environment variables, such as ``DYLD_LIBRARY_PATH``, you'll need to disable it in the terminal under `macOS Recovery <https://support.apple.com/en-gb/102518>`__:
+You can disable it in the `macOS Recovery <https://support.apple.com/en-gb/102518>`__.
+After entering macOS Recovery, run the following command in terminal:

 .. code-block:: console

    $ csrutil disable

-Use the following command to check the status of SIP:
+*Optional*: Check the status of SIP:

 .. code-block:: console